 - Windows 10

-To successfully deploy the Windows 10 operating system in your organization, it is important to understand the different ways that it can be deployed, especially now that there are new scenarios to consider.
-Choosing among these scenarios, and understanding the capabilities and limitations of each, is a key task.
+To successfully deploy the Windows 10 operating system in your organization, it's important to understand the different ways that it can be deployed, especially now that there are new scenarios to consider.
+Key tasks include choosing among these scenarios and understanding the capabilities and limitations of each.

 The following tables summarize various Windows 10 deployment scenarios.
 The scenarios are each assigned to one of three categories.

 Modern deployment methods are recommended unless you have a specific need to use a different procedure.
 These methods are supported with existing tools such as Microsoft Deployment Toolkit (MDT) and Microsoft Configuration Manager.
 These methods are discussed in detail on the Modern Desktop Deployment Center.

 Once you have deployed Windows 10 in your organization, it is important to stay up to date by creating a deployment plan for Windows 10 feature updates.

 Dynamic deployment methods enable you to configure applications and settings for specific use cases.

 Traditional deployment methods use existing tools to deploy operating system images.

 |Windows Autopilot||Customize the out-of-box-experience (OOBE) for your organization, and deploy a new system with apps and settings already configured||Overview of Windows Autopilot|

 |In-place upgrade||Use Windows Setup to update your OS and migrate apps and settings.
 Rollback data is saved in Windows.old.||Perform an in-place upgrade to Windows 10 with MDT